 A totally unexpected event, and I loved it.

-Check out my recommendations for a stay in Belgrade.
+Visiting Serbia?
+Check out my recommendations for what to see and do in Belgrade.